-Stage 2: Simplification of logomark to use strokes instead of fills.
+Stage 2: We simplified the logomark, using strokes instead of fills.

-Stage 3: Increasing godmother and child to fill the height of the cell.
-Experimenting with Pantone swatches.
+Stage 3: We increased the godmother and child to fill the height of the cell.
+We also experimented with Pantone swatches.

-Our concepts was presented to a target audience panel.
-We made adjustments based on the feedback before presenting to the client.
+Our concepts were shown to a panel made up of Stem Cell Fairy’s target audience.
+We made some small adjustments based on their feedback before we presented to the client.

-Branded stationery was created, including business cards, letterheads, compliment slips, training manuals and packaging for the cord blood collection kits.
+We created new branded stationery for Stem Cell Fairy, including business cards, letterheads, compliment slips and training manuals.
+We also created new packaging for the all-important cord blood collection kits.

 To introduce the new Stem Cell Fairy branding with impact, our friends at The Animation Guys made a video.